guibirow/ckad/Kubectl.md

 kubectl get pod nginx  --output=yaml --dry-run
 ```

+## Finding Issues

+Sometime you need to investigate failing pods to identify why it is failing.
+Without being familiar with the applicaiton and cluster structure, you end up wasting time to find the pod on the right namespace.

+When a pod is failing, it's status won't be shown as 'Running', so is much easier to go straigt to the point if you find it in one simple command.

+Using the command below, will output all pods from all namespaces in your cluster.

+`kubectl get pod -A -o wide`

+If the problem is not in the pod, you possibly need to find other resources by using:

+`kubectl get all -A`

 ## Undestand resources structure
 Instead of decorate all yaml structure of each resource type, or searching in the docs the specific attribute you know exist but doesn't remember the exact name, to save you some time, you can output the structure of resource by using the explain command like below: